20kdc/c3ds-projects/natsue/docs/Hosting.md

 *In order to grant yourself administrative access, you will need to manually edit the database.
 Within the `natsue_users` table, find the entry for you and change your `flags` from `0` to `1`.*

 Once you have admin access you can grant it to others using the `flags` command.
 To manually edit the database, use a tool such as https://sqlitebrowser.org/ or whatever is applicable to your server.

+For a list of all flags appliable to accounts, check the table in [Web API](WebAPI.md).

 ## How To Parse A Full Report